 Again, I play with the liquid amount in today’s recipe.
-I use less olive oil amount than I use in Nigella& Sesame Seed Crackers to see if I can still have crunchy and melt in mouth crackers.
-Yes, my crackers end up crunchy and melt-in-your-mouth without too much oil.
+I use less olive oil amount than I use in Nigella Crackers to see if I can have lighter crackers.
+They end up very yummy without too much oil.

 We can go through the steps;

-Just like my other crackers the dough is just a little bit sticky which is ok, you will easily roll out the dough.
+Just like my other crackers, the dough is just a little bit sticky which is ok, you can easily roll out the dough.
 Don’t think of adding some more flour.
 (If you want you can also add some cheese while you are adding the dill.)

-Then I roll out one of the doughs approximately 13*8 inches long (34*20cm), 1/8inch (3mm) thick.
+Then I roll out one of the dough approximately 13*8 inches long (34*20cm), ⅛inch (3mm) thick.
 I divide the dough in half vertically and use my pizza cutter to make triangles.
 Later, I place them on the baking sheet and prick the triangles with a fork to prevent puffing.
 (I repeat the same steps with the other dough)

 I bake for 12 minutes until the edges are slightly golden brown.
 Then I turn off the oven and keep the crackers there for almost 6 minutes until the top of the crackers turn golden brown.

-Enjoy your yummy dill crackers!
+That’s all!
+Enjoy your delicious crackers!